GameFoundry/bsf/Documentation/Manuals/User/sceneQueries.md

 ## All hit casts {#sceneQueries_a_a}
 As the name implies, these type of queries perform a cast and then return information about all hit objects.
 Relevant methods are:
- - @ref bs::Physics::rayCastAll "Physics::rayCastAll()"
+ - @ref bs::PhysicsScene::rayCastAll "PhysicsScene::rayCastAll()"
- - @ref bs::Physics::boxCastAll "Physics::boxCastAll()"
+ - @ref bs::PhysicsScene::boxCastAll "PhysicsScene::boxCastAll()"
- - @ref bs::Physics::sphereCastAll "Physics::sphereCastAll()"
+ - @ref bs::PhysicsScene::sphereCastAll "PhysicsScene::sphereCastAll()"
- - @ref bs::Physics::capsuleCastAll "Physics::capsuleCastAll()"
+ - @ref bs::PhysicsScene::capsuleCastAll "PhysicsScene::capsuleCastAll()"
- - @ref bs::Physics::convexCastAll "Physics::convexCastAll()"
+ - @ref bs::PhysicsScene::convexCastAll "PhysicsScene::convexCastAll()"

 They all share a common interface, where as the first parameter they accept a shape with its starting position and orientation, travel direction, and finally an optional maximum range.
 They return an array of @ref bs::PhysicsQueryHit "PhysicsQueryHit" objects.